Ryan Santoso

-Ryan Santoso (born August 26, 1995) is an American football placekicker who is a free agent.
+Ryan Santoso (born August 26, 1995) is an American professional football placekicker.
 He played college football at Minnesota.
+He has been a member of the Detroit Lions, Montreal Alouettes, Tennessee Titans, New York Giants, Carolina Panthers, Los Angeles Rams, Jacksonville Jaguars, and San Antonio Brahmas.

 College career

 Recruiting profile

 Santoso was the seventh-ranked kicker and a two-star recruit out of Pace High School in Pace, Florida.
 He signed a letter of intent to play college football at the University of Minnesota on December 25, 2012.

 Minnesota

 Santoso redshirted during the 2013 season.

 He became Minnesota's kicker in 2014 and had a poor 12-of-18 (66.7%) showing on field goal attempts but went 45-of-46 (97.8%) on extra point tries.
 The high point of his season was 52-yard field goal to beat Purdue.

 In 2015, Santoso's field goal numbers improved drastically, he went 17-of-21 (80.9) on field goal attempts, including a game-winning field goal in overtime against Colorado State.
 He also was a perfect 32-of-32 on extra point tries.

 Prior to the 2016 season, the Gophers announced that Santoso would change positions to punter.